-Any compensation rewarded should mirror (as much as is possible) the level of distress and affliction endured and any future losses likely, e.g. adaptation of a home, transport costs and lack of earnings.
+Any compensation awarded should mirror (as much as is possible) the level of distress and affliction endured and any future losses likely, e.g. adaptation of a home, transport costs and lack of earnings.

 How do I make a back or spinal injury compensation claim with Jefferies Solicitors?

-- If you have grounds to make a claim we will compile a body of evidence which proves the fault of the offending party, but that’s not all.
+- If you have grounds to make a claim we will compile a body of evidence that proves the fault of the offending party, but that’s not all.

-- We will also compile definitive medical evidence with the help of specialists to prove the level of compensation which will be required, over the right period of time.
+- We will also compile definitive medical evidence with the help of specialists to prove the level of compensation that will be required, over the right period of time.

-- Throughout the duration of your compensation claim proceedings, we will also provide support to you and your families at this difficult time.
+- Throughout your compensation claim proceedings, we will also provide support to you and your families at this difficult time.